robbert-harms/MDT/docs/developers.rst

         return 1

-todo
-* pycharm community
-* Napoleon style docstring
-*

 Documentation
 =============
 In MDT we use the ReStructedText format (extension ``.rst``) for the documentation and we use Sphinx with the Napoleon style docstring for the API documentation generation.
-Care must be taken that the docstrings in the Python source code use the Napoleon documentation style.

 Generate the documentation